MoserMichael/s9k/notes/compare-tui-webui.md

 One may be better off with a GUI, instead of dealing with these big CLI systems.
 (However a GUI can be messy as well, no doubt about that!)

-(Maybe the Unix Philosophy was a kind of unreachable ideal: for example the GNU CLI is also adding lots of features to many core utilities, and that would also not be in line with the UNIX Philosophy, as is.
-I am not sure about that.)
+(Maybe the Unix Philosophy was a kind of unreachable ideal: for example the GNU CLI is also adding lots of features to many core utilities, and that would also not be in line with the UNIX Philosophy, as is.)

 ## Intro